-Usually, I think of long, slow cooking like Braised Pork Roast with Sausage & Cabbage in the fall, but a pot of this glorious dish couldn’t be better on a cold, drizzly spring day.
+Usually, I think of long, slow cooking like Braised Pork Roast with Sausage & Cabbage in the fall, but a pot of this glorious dish couldn’t be better on a cold, winter night or a drizzly spring day.
 This is like Sunday dinner extraordinaire!
-You might want to try to make this sometime this spring before it gets too warm for a hearty dinner.
+You might want to try to make this sometime this spring (I’m posting this is March) before it gets too warm for a hearty dinner.

 About Braised Pork Roast with Sausage & Cabbage:

 I think this Braised Pork Roast with Sausage & Cabbage is one of the best dishes I’ve made so far this year!
 Maybe even one of the best dishes I’ve made in a long time.
 The ingredients are so simple, it caught us by surprise how much we enjoyed it.
 Child number 2, Kraig & his girlfriend, Tweety were over and we all just went a little cray cray over this dish.
 And then we sat bemoaning the fact we ate so much as we continued to eat more!